Battle of Samarra (363): Julian's campaign

-The battle
+Battle

 By June 363, Julian, realizing that he was trapped in Sasanian territory, started marching his army towards Samarra.
 The Roman army was under constant attack and Julian was informed the Sasanians were harassing the rear guard.
 Julian rode back, not waiting to don his breastplate, and when he arrived at the rear guard was told the left flank was under cavalry attack reinforced by elephants.

 Riding towards the left flank, Julian rallied retreating Roman troops.
 The Sasanians seeing the Romans reforming started to retreat.
 Emboldened by this, Julian called for his troops to follow after him, and he charged toward the fleeing Sasanians.
 By this time his bodyguards, who were separated from Julian, called for him to pull back.
 At this point, Julian was struck in the side by a spear and fell from his horse.
 His bodyguards surrounded him, carried him back, and the army quickly pitched camp.
 Julian died from his wound at midnight.

 According to Dignas and Winter, the Romans won this battle, while Touraj Daryaee states the Sasanian forces won the battle.